create3000/x_ite/docs/_posts/dom-integration.md

 ## Script Element

-If you use a HTML instead of a XHTML page then there is already a \<script\> element, as you know.
-To avoid collisions you must add a different type.
-A proper type is `model/x3d+xml`, which prevents the web browser from interpreting the content as JavaScript, and X_ITE can take over the content.
+If you are using an HTML page instead of an XHTML page, you will already have a \<script\> element.
+To avoid collisions, you need to add a different type.
+A proper type is `model/x3d+xml`, which prevents the web browser from interpreting the content as JavaScript, and allows X_ITE to take over the content.

 ```html
 <Script type='model/x3d+xml' DEF='ChangeColorScript'>